ddanielkwan/visualizations/README.md

-Given AMZN stocks from 2015 to 2020, uses TensorFlow keras to analyze and train to produce predictions.

-Along with corona data visualization
+stock prediction and corona visualization